-As we are a new business with lots to do to get up and running, we are not currently accepting commissions at this stage but aim to start taking private commissions in 2021.
-Please feel free to contact us any time for further information and to discuss your ideas and requests.
+As a new business with lots to do to get up and running, we are not currently accepting commissions at this stage but aim to start taking private commissions in 2021.
+Please feel free to touch base any time for further information and to discuss your ideas and requests.

 How long does it take to complete a drawing?

 This, of course, is dependent on the size of the drawing.
 Most drawings, like Ndovu and Kifaru (the Elephant and Rhino portraits) are drawn as A2 originals, taking up to 130 hours to complete.
 Smaller, simpler drawings, such as Heilan’ Coo, an A3 original, can take around 50 hours.
 This said, most drawings from start to finish, stretch out over several weeks due to a rivalling to-do list which generally breaks the flow of ink.

 Where do you start when embarking on a large scale drawing full of dots?